mlvtmiranda/mlvtmiranda/README.md

 - API's in microservices architecture
 - Environment config and containerizatio/deploy using Docker and K8S for orchestration
 - Data base using (SQL Server)EntityFramework, (Oracle)Dapper, (MongoDB)MongoDriver
-- Message Queues using Azure Service Bus
+- Message Queues using Azure Service Bus, RabbitMQ
 - Caching using Redis and RabbitMQ
 - Code arquithecture using CQRS and DDD
 - Versiong using GitFlow